 Java Time API

-- The Java Time API is now included in JDK 8 Early Access builds.
+- The Java Time API is now included in JDK 8 Developer Preview.
 Download from JDKTM 8 Early Access Releases.

-- The API Javadoc matching the JDK 8 Early Access build is available from: JDK 8 API Javadoc
+- The API Javadoc matching the JDK 8 Developer Preview is available from: JDK 8 API Javadoc

-- Issues can be reported against JDK 8 Early Access using the
+- Issues can be reported against JDK 8 Developer Preview using

 The JSR 310 Issue Tracker is used for reporting and tracking issues and feature requests.

 - The Project Threeten Repository is no longer in use, with bug fixes and updates are being directly pushed to the OpenJDK TL repository.